microsoft/BotFramework-Composer/docs/howto-defining-triggers.md

 ![unrecognized_intent_response](./media/events_triggers/unrecognized_intent_response.gif)

 ## Dialog trigger
 This is a trigger type we use to define actions to take when a dialog event such as `BeginDialog` is fired.
-Most dialogs will include an event handler configured to respond to the `BeginDialog` event, which fires when the dialog begins and allows the bot to respond immediately.
+Most dialogs will include an event handler (trigger) configured to respond to the `BeginDialog` event, which fires when the dialog begins and allows the bot to respond immediately.
 Follow the steps below to define a **BeginDialog** trigger:

 ### 1. Create a **BeginDialog** trigger
 On dialog navigation pane, click **New Trigger** and select **Dialog started(BeginDialog)** from the drop-down menu.
 Click **Submit**.